Gcenx/macOS_Wine_builds/README.md

 #### Minimum requirement of macOS Mojave
 macOS High Sierra won't work due to [bug 52354](https://bugs.winehq.org/show_bug.cgi?id=52354)

-If you need the latest versions of wine on something older you can use [macports-wine](https://github.com/Gcenx/macports-wine) my Macports overlay\
+If you need the latest versions of wine on something older use [macports-wine](https://github.com/Gcenx/macports-wine)
-that allows compiling the last versions of wine from source on OS X 10.8 and later.
-This avoids complications with libraries as these will be built for your OS.

 ### How to install using brew;
 First add `cask-versions`
 ```